Black kite: Mortality factors

 Black-eared kites in Japan were found to accumulate nearly 70% of mercury accumulated from polluted food in the feathers, thus excreting it in the moult process.
 Black kites often perch on electric wires and are frequent victims of electrocution.
 Their habit of swooping to pick up dead rodents or other roadkill leads to collisions with vehicles.
 Instances of mass poisoning as a result of feeding on poisoned voles in agricultural fields have been noted.
 They are also a major nuisance at some airports, where their size makes them a significant birdstrike hazard.

 As a large raptorial bird, the black kite has few natural predators.
 However, they do have a single serious predator: the Eurasian eagle-owl (Bubo bubo).
-The eagle-owl freely picks off kites of any age and were noted to precipitously decrease kite breeding success when nesting within kilometres of the kites in the Italian Alps.
-Like most bird species, they have parasites, several species of endoparasitic trematodes are known and some Digenea species that are transmitted via fishes.
+The eagle-owl freely picks off kites of any age and eagle-owls were noted to precipitously decrease kite breeding success when nesting within kilometres of the kites in the Italian Alps.
+Like most bird species, they have parasites; several species of endoparasitic trematodes are known and some Digenea species that are transmitted via fishes.

-Birds with abnormal development of a secondary upper mandible have been recorded in govinda and lineatus.
+Birds with abnormal development of a secondary upper mandible have been recorded in govinda and lineatus subspecies.